wenyaoxue/notes/SDET/playwright.md

 * `test(STRINGTESTNAME, async FUNCTION);`
 * `test.afterAll( async FUNCTION );`
 ## internal syntax
+### generate with codegen
+* npx playwright codegen COMPLETEURL
+* opens a browser, that you can interact with, and an inspector that records your interactions
+* also as you hover, suggested selectors will tooltip
+### write code too
 * should await everything
 * `browser.newPage();` returns variable that has methods
   * `goto('URL');`